 Most people look at their floor space and think they have run out of room.
 They forget about the empty walls staring right back at them.
 Using vertical space is the oldest trick in the book for a reason.
 It gets items off your desk and into a designated spot that is still within arm's reach.

 Floating shelves are clean, modern, and incredibly functional.
 They attach directly to the wall without visible brackets, giving a sleek appearance that doesn't feel heavy or cluttered.
 Install two or three rows above your monitor.
-Use the bottom shelf for things you need daily, like a notebook or a stapler.
-Use the higher shelves for items you need less often, like reference books or decorative plants.
-This clears your immediate work surface while keeping essentials accessible.
+Use the bottom shelf for things you need daily, like a notebook, and the higher shelves for less-used items like reference books or decorative plants.

-A white or metal pegboard behind your desk offers infinite customization.
+A metal pegboard behind your desk offers infinite customization.
 You can add hooks for headphones, small baskets for pens, and clips for important notes.
-The beauty of a pegboard is its flexibility.
-You can rearrange the layout in seconds, depending on what project you are working on.
-It turns your wall into a dynamic tool rather than just a blank surface.
+The beauty of a pegboard is its flexibility; you can rearrange the layout in seconds depending on your current project.
+It turns your wall into a dynamic tool.

 Desk Organizers